RCR11/open-livego-frontend-english/README.md

 Since the original version will not delete the old token when processing redis content, it is recommended to refer to [here](https://github.com/BANKA2017/livego/commit/3aedd0e6a6a3a04dfd6d6e930d558afb8c7549de) for modification

+(translators note, you may find it easier to just clone `https://github.com/BANKA2017/livego` unless you have special requirements)